 Content table

-So read on to learn the best foods to boost your estrogen naturally and how they work.
+Read on to learn the best foods that increase your estrogen naturally and how they work.
 We’ll also explore supplements and lifestyle habits that may improve low estrogen levels.

 But first, let’s cover the warning signs of low estrogen and its common causes.